Observing the stellar halo of Andromeda in cosmological simulations: the Auriga2PAndAS pipeline: Results

 By comparing the surface density profile observed in M31 in the different ranges of metallicity and the profiles of the accreted and of the accreted+{\it in-situ} populations in the mocks, it seems that the mocks show a density of {\it in-situ} stars that is about twice as large as observed in M31.
-Indeed, by reducing by a factor 2 the contribution of the {\it in-situ} component, the surface density profiles will be closer to the profile observed in PAndAS, especially for H16, H21 and H23.
+Indeed, by reducing roughly by a factor 2 the contribution of the {\it in-situ} component, the surface density profiles will be closer to the profile observed in PAndAS, especially for H16, H21 and H23.
 This is most visible when comparing the accreted and overall metal-rich surface density profile in the inner-halo ($<30$ kpc).
 This conclusion is in agreement with the observation of \citet{monachesi_2019} using the {\sc Auriga} simulations, and similar results have recently been found by \citet{merritt_2020} comparing the {\sc Illustris TNG100} simulations \citep{springel_2018,pillepich_2018} to the Dragonfly Nearby Galaxies Survey \citep{merritt_2016}.

 However, even by reducing the number of the stars formed {\it in-situ} by a factor of 2, most of the mocks have halos that are overall more populated than M31's and their profiles present a great diversity.
+Therefore, outside the inner halo, where the majority of the {\it in-situ} stars are located, this scenario is not the only explanation for the observed difference between M31 and the simulated galaxies.
 Because galaxies like H$23$ have a very similar profile to the observed one, this overpopulation of most of the galaxies and the diversity of profiles is possibly driven by the stochastic process on the merger histories of each galaxies.

 From all the simulated halos analysed here, the halo H$23$ is the most representative of the halo of M31.
 Not only does this halo have a higher number of dwarf galaxies similar to AndXXI or AndXXIII than the other simulations, but its surface density profile is the closest to the profile constructed from PAndAS in all metallicities ranges, especially for the accreted ``stars''.
 However, as for all the simulated halos, the {\it in-situ} component is $\sim 2$ times more populated compared to M31.